arimendelow/RedwoodUI/README.md

-# RedwoodJS Components
+# RedwoodUI

-This is currently a PoC of using TailwindCSS to create a branding system for bespoke RedwoodJS specific components.
+This is currently a WiP library of bespoke RedwoodJS components.

 Demo here: [https://youtu.be/r6f7GSTwVBw](https://youtu.be/r6f7GSTwVBw)